Madge Moves Along (or A Rake’s Progress) by Shelley Pineo-Jensen, Ph.D.

 She stopped putting herself second in her communications.
 She stopped pretending to be nicer than she really was.
 She was plenty nice enough, in her personal evaluation of herself.
 She strove to be honest with everyone, but never intentionally hurt anyone’s feelings.
 She learned that the simplest way to have honest relationships was just to be simply honest.

 This was the biggest effect of her time alone.
-Battered by the indignity of being reduced to “less than” Stan and Shiryl, the weak one, pitied or criticized for her drinking, or her clothing, or her opinions, she re-embraced her estimation of herself as intelligent, good looking enough to attract male companionship, nimble, reasonably well-educated and reasonable well-read, hard-working, and morally responsible for her behavior.
+Battered by the indignity of being reduced to “less than” Stan and Shirl, the weak one, pitied or criticized for her drinking, or her clothing, or her opinions, she re-embraced her estimation of herself as intelligent, good looking enough to attract male companionship, nimble, reasonably well-educated and reasonably well-read, hard-working, and morally responsible for her behavior.

 She embraced her aloneness – her singleness.
 She had many relationships and knew that she didn’t need to be involved with anyone to sustain her own life.
 She could earn her own living.
 She made good decisions.